renu9621/Sales-Analysis-Project/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the sales data to answer key questions, such as:
+Exploring the sales data to answer key questions, such as:

-- What is the overall sales trend?
-- Which products are top sellers?
-- What are the peak sales periods?
+- Daily trend for total orders
+- Monthly trend for total orders
+- Percentage of sales by pizza category
+- Percentage of sales by pizza size
+- Total pizza sold by pizza category
+- Top five best and worst seller by revenue, total quantity and total order

 ### Data Analysis